-Our AI-enabled technology platform is powered by proprietary machine learning algorithms and a dataset, resulting in a sophisticated marketplace for manufacturing.
-As a result, buyers can procure the products they want on demand and suppliers can source new manufacturing opportunities that match their specific capabilities and capacity.
-Interactions on our platform provide rich data insights that allow us to continuously improve our AI models and create new products and services, fueling powerful network effects as we scale.
+Our AI-enabled technology platform is powered by proprietary machine learning algorithms and dataset, resulting in a sophisticated two-sided marketplace that is rapidly digitizing the manufacturing industry.
+As a result, buyers can procure the products they want on demand, and suppliers can source new manufacturing opportunities that match their specific capabilities and capacity.
+Interactions on our marketplace provide rich data insights that allow us to continuously improve our AI models and create new products and services, fueling powerful network effects as we scale.

 We use proprietary technology to enable product designers, engineers, buyers, and supply chain professionals to instantly access the capacity of a global network of manufacturing facilities.
 The Company's platform makes it possible for buyers to quickly receive pricing, expected lead times, manufacturability feedback and place orders on the Company's platform.
-The network allows the Company to provide high volumes of unique parts, including custom components and aftermarket parts for its buyers.
+The network allows the Company to provide high volumes of unique parts, including custom components and assemblies for its buyers.

-Xometry's suppliers' capabilities include computer numerical control manufacturing, sheet metal forming, sheet cutting, 3D printing (including fused deposition modeling, direct metal laser sintering, PolyJet, stereolithography, selective laser sintering, binder jetting, carbon digital light synthesis and multi jet fusion), die casting, stamping, injection molding, urethane casting, tube cutting, tube bending, as well as finishing services, rapid prototyping and high-volume production.
+Xometry's suppliers' capabilities include computer numerical control manufacturing, sheet metal forming, sheet cutting, 3D printing (including fused deposition modeling, direct metal laser sintering, PolyJet, stereolithography, selective laser sintering, binder jetting, carbon digital light synthesis, multi jet fusion and lubricant sublayer photo-curing), die casting, stamping, injection molding, urethane casting, tube cutting, tube bending, as well as finishing services, rapid prototyping and high-volume production.
+Xometry's extensible technology platform allows the Company to add new technologies and processes to gain more wallet share with our buyers.

 We empower suppliers to grow their manufacturing businesses and improve machine uptime by providing access to an extensive, diverse base of buyers.
 We also offer suppliers supporting products and services to meet their unique needs.
-Our suite of supplier services includes a cloud-based manufacturing execution system, access to competitively priced tools, materials and supplies from leading brands and financial service products to stabilize and enhance cash flow.
-In addition, we offer suppliers digital marketing and data solutions and SaaS based solutions to help suppliers optimize their productivity.
-In 2021, we acquired Thomas Publishing Company ("Thomas") and Fusiform, Inc. (d/b/a FactoryFour) ("FactoryFour"), expanding our basket of supplier services to include marketing and advertising services and SaaS based solutions to help suppliers optimize their productivity.
+We offer suppliers digital advertising and marketing services and data solutions.
+In addition, our suite of supplier services includes financial service products to stabilize and enhance cash flow and a cloud-based manufacturing execution system ("Workcenter") to help suppliers optimize their productivity.

+In 2021, we acquired Thomas Publishing Company ("Thomas") and Fusiform, Inc. (d/b/a FactoryFour) ("FactoryFour"), expanding our basket of supplier services to include advertising and marketing services and Workcenter to help suppliers optimize their productivity.